The benefits of taking medicinal mushroom supplements for all body systems are huge!

 5. Antioxidant

 Free radicals are said to damage DNA.
-Medicinal mushrooms have antioxidant activity in the body specifically from parts called the fruiting bodies and mycellium.
+Medicinal mushrooms have antioxidant activity in the body, specifically from parts called the fruiting bodies and mycelium.
 They contain “phenolics, polysaccharides, tocopherols, flavonoids, carotenoids, glycosides, ergothioneine, and ascorbic acid (6).

-The Reishi mushroom is a well studies species for many of the top benefits, and in general, mushrooms have a positive effect on the gut microbiota.
+The Reishi mushroom is a well-studied species for many of the top benefits, and in general, mushrooms have a positive effect on the gut microbiota.
 There are also compounds called Ganoderma Triterpenes that are considered “the most common antimicrobial and anti-parasitic compounds reported from Ganoderma sp.”
-(7) Another compund, farnesyl quinone, is also in the reishi mushroom, and is noted in the same cited article as possessing antimicrobial and anti-parasitic properties.
+(7) Another compound, farnesyl quinone, is also in the reishi mushroom, and is noted in the same cited article as possessing antimicrobial and anti-parasitic properties.

-It could be the beta-glucans in the mushroom that increases host defense against microbes and parasites, the mushroom as a whole increasing good microbes to crown out the bad, or the compounds in the mushroom species themselves that have an all round anti-parasitic effect on the body.
+It could be the beta-glucans in the mushroom that increase host defense against microbes and parasites, the mushroom as a whole increases good microbes to crowd out the bad, or the compounds in the mushroom species themselves that have an all-around anti-parasitic effect on the body.

 Medicinal mushrooms and medicinal mushroom supplements are also said to have antibacterial and anti-fungal activity.